 Lyrically and sonically, the album is constantly shaking itself awake with a visceral urgency that Rogers' earlier material sometimes lacked.

 "Something really came out of me on this record," she says.
 "I think I'm just not afraid to take up space any more."

-On one song (the title of which is still under wraps), she pushes her vocals to breaking point, the melody fracturing in her throat as she vaults a churning guitar riff.
+On the urgent and thrilling Shatter, she pushes her vocals to breaking point, the melody fracturing in her throat as she vaults a churning guitar riff.

 "I that wrote in June of 2021, when everybody thought the pandemic was over and New York City was just, like, a mess in the best way," she says.